yunfanLu/Awesome-Image-Prior/README.md

 - [Denoising] Burst Denoising via Temporally Shifted Wavelet Transforms, ECCV 2020.

 ### 1.4.2 Other Transformation
+There are also other transformations that can serve as informative prior for image restoration and enhancement tasks by emphasizing some significant patterns of images.

 - [Super-resolution] Deep edge guided recurrent residual learning for image super-resolution, TIP 2017.
 - [Super-resolution] Edge-informed single image super-resolution, ICCVW 2019.
 - [Dehazing] Single image dehazing via multi-scale convolutional neural networks with holistic edges, IJCV 2020.